Wayfarer Self-Guided Tour FAQs

 Are the Wayfarer Tours suitable for families?

 Yes, our Wayfarer Tours are suitable for families with children of most age groups as we provide options to lengthen or shorten the walking on any particular day.
 Also, traditional Japanese accommodation can usually accommodate families or groups in one room if needed.
 Please note, however, that we cannot usually accommodate children under three years of age as the accommodation are unable to cater for the very young.
 Our customer service team will advise you about which tours are most suitable for your family.

 Will there be other walkers walking at the same time?

 It is possible that there will be other travellers booked on a Wayfarer Tour at the same time as yourself.
 You may meet them at meal times as these tend to be within fixed times in the inns.
 You may also meet them while walking but this will depend on your starting time, pace, etc.

-Is it possible to extend the 7-day Japan Rail Pass included in the Nakasendo Wayfarer tour?
+Is it possible to purchase a Japan Rail Pass through Walk Japan?

-Yes, we can provide a 14-day or 21-day Pass on request and at additional cost.
+Yes, we can provide a 7-day, 14-day or 21-day Pass on request and at additional cost.

 When will I receive my documentation and where?